MARKET TRENDS

 In terms of cost, there are a number of levers that push price higher or lower.

-As an example, the closer the land is to dense urban environments chances are the more costly the land will be to purchase due to its proximity to popular amenities like schools and employment centers as well as public transportation.
+As an example, the closer the land is to a dense urban environment the chances are the more costly the land will be to purchase due to its proximity to popular amenities like schools and employment centers as well as public transportation.
 Further, land tends to be more valuable if existing utilities are currently available, such as water, sewer, and electric.
-In such cases where acquiring land may be competitive, discuss with your real estate agent ways to craft a competitive offer.

 Conversely, land in a more remote and challenging environment — or land that is considered raw or “undeveloped” land — may be able to be purchased for less upfront, but may result in significant development costs that could push the all-in cost of your custom home beyond what you may have originally considered.